thatonedeveloper-dev/Discord-Bot/README.md

 # IMPORTANT DETAILS FOR SETUP

 - Using hard coded tokens are bad practice!
-This isn't production ready, and may contain security issues, the rest of setup details at in projects.
+This isn't production ready, and may contain security issues, the rest of setup details are in projects branch/directory.

 - The uncompressed version in the projects branch is not production ready IT IS A WORK IN PROGRESS it doesn't have data lost protection.